Hronov: Sights

-The main landmark of the town centre is the theatre which bears the name of Alois Jirásek.
+The main landmark of the town centre is the theatre that bears the name of Alois Jirásek.
 It was opened in 1930.
 The birthplace of Jirásek is a house from the 18th century and is a preserved example of folk architecture.

 The oldest monument in Hronov is the Church of All Saints.
-The originally Gothic church was baroque rebuilt in 1713–1717 and 1736.
+The originally Gothic church was rebuilt in the Baroque style in 1713–1717 and 1736.
 The late Renaissance bell tower was built in 1610.